fuy563058-arch/VECTORIZED-100/README.md

 # VECTORIZED 100: The Zero-Loop Engine
-> A High-Performance Framework for Fast Calculations, Vectorized Patterns, and Production-Grade Math.
+> A High-Performance Framework for Fast Calculations, Vectorized Patterns, and Production-Grade Math (Python & Java Edition).

 ---